MostafaSaad1987/TV-Show-Library/README.md

 # TV-Show-Library
 A small site that I made to test API calls.
-Also tried making a search engine, of sorts.
-Kinda.
-Maybe.
+Also tried making a search bar.

 [Live preview.](https://mostafasaad1987.github.io/TV-Show-Library/)